-We plan to build the following on the s-group implementation presented here.
+We plan to build the following on the s_group implementation.

-- 1. Reliability Model is scheduled in deliverable D3.3.
-It includes mechanisms to ensure uniqueness of s_group names when no central information about s_groups is collected.
-One of the direction proposed in D3.1 is introducing s_group leader nodes.
-The reliability model also includes restarting nodes in their s_groups. - 2.
+- 1. Reliability Model includes mechanisms to ensure uniqueness of s_group names when no central information about s_groups is collected and restarting nodes in their s_groups. - 2.
 Semi-explicit Placement.
-We plan to add more parameters to choose_node/1 function as discussed in D3.1 The Design of Scalable Distributed Erlang deliverable.
+We plan to add more parameters to choose_node/1 function.
 Currently, we consider adding node's load and communication distance parameters, i.e. collecting load information from connected nodes to place processes on the least loaded nodes, and using communication distances to decide how far we want to spawn a process from the initiating node.
 We may also consider introducing a scalable scheme to collect state information from remote s_groups.
 This will enable a node to consider placing processes not only on the nodes from its own s_group but also on nodes from remote s_groups. - 3.
 SD Erlang Semantics.
 Together with the Kent team of the RELEASE project we work on the semantics of the basic SD Erlang functions, such as register_name/3 and new_s_group/2.